Adapt and Diffuse: Sample-adaptive Reconstruction via Latent Diffusion Models: Background

-A key challenge of diffusion-based solvers is their heavy compute demand, as reconstructing a single sample requires typically $100-1000$ evaluations of a large score model.
-Come-Closer-Diffuse-Faster (CCDF) \cite{chung2022come}, a recently proposed solver shortens the sampling trajectory by leveraging a good initial posterior mean estimate $\hat{\vct{x}}_0$ from a reconstruction network.
+A key challenge of diffusion-based solvers is their heavy compute demand, as reconstructing a single sample requires typically $500-1000$ evaluations of a large score model.
+Come-Closer-Diffuse-Faster (CCDF) \citep{chung2022come} shortens the sampling trajectory by leveraging a good initial posterior mean estimate $\hat{\vct{x}}_0$ from a reconstruction network.
 They initialize the reverse process by jumping to a fixed time step in the forward process via $ \vct{x}_{k} =\sqrt{\bar{\alpha}_k} \hat{\vct{x}}_0 + \sqrt{1 - \bar{\alpha}_k}\vct{\varepsilon},$ and only perform $k << N$ reverse diffusion steps, where $k$ is a fixed hyperparameter.
+More recently, \citet{rout2023beyond} proposes leveraging an efficient second-order approximation for estimating the posterior mean, notably accelerating sampling.